CodesRunOnHumans/CodesRunOnHumans/README.md

 ### Various Results

-Although they're running the same code of `CROH`, different human beings will produce different results.
+Different human beings will produce different results, although they're might running the same code of `CROH`.

-The same human beings can also produce different results when running the same code at different time point.
+The same human beings can also produce different results of the same code at different time point.

-This can create infinite possibilities, which is a great innovation in programing.
+This feature can create infinite possibilities, which is a great innovation in programing.

 e.g.
 ```